 12:15pm: Post-workout 1 apple +.
 2 tbsps Justin’s almond butter

-7:00pm: Halibut, with ginger soy sauce, potato with plant-based butter, broccoli (raw and usually eat while cooking)
+7:00 pm: Halibut with ginger soy sauce, potato with plant-based butter, broccoli (raw and usually eaten while cooking)

 Torrie ensures exercise is an integral part of her day-to-day routine.

-“I wouldn’t say it takes a lot of work for me to build muscle.”
+“I wouldn’t say it takes a lot of work to build muscle.”

-The impetus of constant falls and trauma from wrestling, however, eventually took its toll on Torrie’s back and she underwent an invasive surgery to replace a disc in her spine.
+However, the impetus of constant falls and trauma from wrestling eventually took its toll on Torrie’s back, and she underwent invasive surgery to replace a disc in her spine.

-“Since I’ve had back surgery, I just try to not kill myself.
+“Since I’ve had back surgery, I try not to kill myself.
 I refuse to let it slow me down.
-I know if I’m going to do something like weighted glute raises or deadlifts, it’s going to hurt for a few days, but it also hurts when I don’t do any- thing, so I choose which hurt I want.”
+I know if I’m going to do something like weighted glute raises or deadlifts, it will hurt for a few days, but it also hurts when I don’t do anything, so I choose which hurt I want.”

-“If I had to choose between exercise and diet, exercise would be my number one.
-By having muscle, you can have a little more leeway with your diet.
+“If I had to choose between exercise and diet, the exercise would be my number one.
+You can have a little more leeway with your diet by having muscle.
 When it comes to being lean, that’s always been my motto.”

 “The world sometimes sends mixed messages, like there’s a fine line between being too overly self-absorbed, but I think I have a good balance.”

-Torrie eloped a year and a half ago, and credits her past relationships to being able to appreciate the bond she found with her husband, Justin.
+Torrie eloped a year and a half ago and credited her past relationships to being able to appreciate the bond she found with her husband, Justin.
 “I was married to a wrestler, Pete Gruner.
 We’ve been divorced for a long time”, following their

-“I had different relationships, that didn’t pan out, but I consider it extremely wonderful life lessons in self-love.
-They led to me meeting and appreciating the guy that I am with now.
+“I had different relationships that didn’t pan out, but I consider them incredible life lessons in self-love.
+They led to me meeting and appreciating the guy I am with now.

 “The older I get, I still don’t have that burning desire to have children.
-I haven’t closed the door, I’ve had had my eggs frozen, just in case”.
+I haven’t closed the door.
+I’ve had my eggs frozen, just in case”.